joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/09/20/arts/television/emmys-winners-list.html?searchResultPosition=5

 **Emmy Awards Live Chat**\
-`We will be watching the 72nd Emmy Awards starting at 8 p.m.
-Eastern.
-Follow along with our reporter and critics as they share analysis of the winners and their favorite (and least favorite) moments of the show.`\
+`We are watching the Emmy Awards.
+Follow along with our reporter and TV critics as they share analysis of the winners and their favorite (and least favorite) moments of the show.`\
 https://nytimes.com/interactive/2020/09/20/arts/television/live-emmy-awards-analysis.html?searchResultPosition=6

 **‘I Was Devastated.
 Now I Am Emboldened.’**\